9. How to Pay for a War: Part 1#

 Optimal \(P_s,F_s,d_s\) are stored as attributes.

-The class also contains a “method” for simulating the model.
+The class also contains a method that simulates a model.

 9.5.
 Barro Model with a Time-varying Interest Rate#

-We also need to specify a transition matrix for the Markov state.
+We must also specify a transition matrix for the Markov state.

 We use:

-(so each Markov state is persistent, and there is an equal chance of moving from one state to the other)
+Here, each Markov state is persistent, and there is are equal chances of moving from one state to the other.

 The choice of parameters means that the unconditional expectation of \(p_{t,t+1}\) is 0.9515, higher than \(\beta (=0.95)\).